 The original is double this and calls for 6 bananas and an 8 oz can of drained pineapple.
-My version uses 2 very large bananas and kept the full 8 oz can of pineapple, so there’s a higher ratio of pineapple and more pineapple flavor.
+My version uses 2 very large bananas and 8 oz can of pineapple, so there’s a higher ratio of pineapple and more pineapple flavor.
 Sometimes I’ll use half of 20 oz can of drained pineapple which gives it even more pineapple flavor.
 Apparently with this recipe you can do what you want with the pineapple.

 Tropical Banana Bread